Research and reports

-Boiler maintenance should be a priority for landlords – one slip-up and you will either fall on the wrong side of the law, or the boiler will break down.
+Boiler maintenance should be a priority for landlords – one slip-up and you’ll either fall on the wrong side of the law, or the boiler will break down.

-Here, we’ve compiled a guide to landlord responsibilities when it comes to boilers, as well as some top tips for boiler maintenance.
+Read our guide to landlord heating obligations in the UK, including your responsibilities when it comes to boilers and top tips for boiler maintenance.

-Landlords are legally responsible for repairs to heating, hot water, gas appliances, pipes, ventilation, wiring, and sanitary fittings.
-Boiler repairs and servicing therefore fall under your responsibilities.
+Landlords are legally responsible for repairs to heating, hot water, gas appliances, pipes, flues, ventilation, wiring, and sanitary fittings.
+This means boiler repairs and servicing is up to you.

 The landlord is responsible for servicing the boiler.
 The Landlord and Tenant Act (1985) requires that landlords keep in good repair and working order installations that supply water, gas, and electricity, as well as sanitation systems.
 In the same way, landlords are also responsible for space heating and water heating systems.